 Linux is the easiest operating system to build Krita on because all the libraries that Krita needs are available on most recent Linux distributions.
-For an easy guide to building Krita see Building Krita on Linux for Cats
+For an easy guide to building Krita see Building Krita on Linux for Cats.

-On OSX you can use tools like homebrew to get the dependencies, or build the dependencies manually.
+On MacOS you can use tools like homebrew to get the dependencies, or build the dependencies manually.
 Building the dependencies manually is recommended because we have a number of changes to the source for libraries to make them function better with Krita.

 On Windows you will have to build the dependencies yourself.

 On all operating systems, you need to be familiar with using a terminal.
 Building Krita is a technical task and demands accuracy in following instructions and intelligence in understanding what happens.

 $HOME/kritadev/krita – the source code

 $HOME/kritadev/build – the location where you compile krita